Soon to be Published

 — Roger Kotila, Ph.D., Psychologist

-“By turns poignant and wickedly funny, Havens’ journey from self-destruction to self-reliance is an addiction in itself—to the reader, who will find her account nearly impossible to put down.”
+“By turns poignant and wickedly funny, Havens’ journey from self-destruction to self-reliance is an addiction in itself.
+The reader will find her account nearly impossible to put down.”

 — Marian Szczepanski, Author of Playing St. Barbara